fjj14/Resource_Matching/README.md

 * webdrivers
 * pg

-APIs

-## Code Examples
-Show examples of usage:
-`put-your-code-here`

 ## To-do list:
 * Transactions - use Stripe API to implement transactions
-* Reviews and Ratings - create a rating form for users to rate sellers for credibility
+* Reviews and Ratings - create a rating form for users to rate sellers for credibility - [see resource here](https://medium.com/@toodimes/how-to-implement-a-simple-5-star-rating-system-in-rails-using-native-bootstrap-48d5be205fdc)

 ## Prototypes and Screenshot
 [View Figma Prototypes Here](./prototypes-figma.pdf)